NullTale/UnityEventBus/README.md

 ## Event Bus
 To create a local bus, you need to inherit from the `EventBusBase` class.

 > Note: Event bus can subscribe to the other buses like a listener, using Subscribe and UnSubscribe methods.
-Busses always triggers last.

 ```c#
 using UnityEngine;